xarvatium/the-random-project/README.md

 ##### Ask
  - This is basically an 8Ball that gives you 8ball answers.
 ##### Repeat
- - This repeats whatever you tell it to say with a configurable list of banned words.
-We recommend adding "/" to the banned words list to prevent the bot from sending links.
+ - This repeats whatever you tell it to say (some things have been blacklisted).

 ### The Random Commands
 There are 6 random commands for right now: